Auguste Veuillet: Sonauto

 Veuillet founded the company Saône-Auto (later becoming Sonauto) in July 1947, selling luxury vehicles from a showroom on Rue de la Boétie in Paris.
-He became the first French recipient of a Porsche in 1950 and, after meeting Ferdinand Porsche at the Paris Motor Show, agreed to bring the manufacturer to Le Mans in 1951.
-Although Porsche's death in early 1951 meant he would not witness his brand's success at Le Mans, his son Ferry established a lasting relationship with Sonauto and entrusted them with the distribution rights to Porsche road cars in France.
+He became the first French recipient of a Porsche 356 in 1950 and, after meeting Prof. Ferdinand Porsche at the Paris Motor Show in October, agreed to bring the manufacturer to Le Mans in 1951.
+Although Prof. Porsche suffered a stroke soon after and died in early 1951, thus could not witness his brand's success at Le Mans, his son Ferry established a lasting relationship with Sonauto and entrusted them with the distribution rights to Porsche road cars in France.
 The company moved to a new premises on Rue Paul Valéry.
-In 1965 he hired Jean-Claude Olivier, the son of Gonzague, who established the company as France's first Yamaha motorcycle importer.
+In 1965 he hired Jean-Claude Olivier, the son of Gonzague, who established the company as France's first Yamaha motorcycle importer, which led to success at the 1979 Paris–Dakar Rally.

 Veuillet fielded many privateer entries to Le Mans after his career as a driver ended.
 He drove his car in the official test before the 1961 event but did not take part in the race.
 In 1964, he swept the GT2.0 class with a Porsche 904 driven by Robert Buchet and Guy Ligier, and the P+5.0 class with an Iso Grifo driven by Pierre Noblet and Edgar Berney.
 His entry also won the GT2.0 class in 1967, driven by Buchet and Herbert Linge.
 For 1970, his team became an official Sonauto entry and they were rewarded with another GT2.0 class win, with drivers Claude Ballot-Léna and Guy Chasseuil.
 In 1971, Sonauto's entry won the three-hour race held at the official test weekend but crashed out of the 24-hour race.
 The team made their last appearance at Le Mans in 1973.

 Sonauto also won the 24 Hours of Spa in 1969, with a Porsche 911 driven by Chasseuil and Ballot-Léna.

 Veuillet continued to manage Sonauto until he retired in 1976.